-Etched glass and Patterned clear glass Patterned clear glass common in the early and mid Victorian periods.
-Fascia A dressed timber member fixed at the end of a roof rafter that usually supports a gutter.
+Etched glass and Patterned clear glass common in the early and mid Patterned clear Victorian periods. glass Fascia A dressed timber member fixed at the end of a roof rafter that usually supports a gutter.
 Fenestration The arrangement of windows in a building.
 Finial Ornament applied to the apex of a roof, pediment or gable.
 Fluting Shallow, concave gorroves running vertically on the shaft of a column, pilaster, or other surface.
 French doors/ windows A long window reaching to floor level and opening in like a pair of doors.
 Frieze The middle division of an entablature, between the architrave and cornice; usually decorated but may be plain or the decorated band along the upper part of an internal wall, immediately below the cornice.
 Gable The trianglular upper portion of a wall at the end of a pitched roof.
 It is sometimes finished with a deco rated barge board or rough cast render.
-Graining The imitation of natural woodgrain involving the application of a light undercoat and then a darker paint and varnish.
+The imitation of natural woodgrain involving the Graining application of a light undercoat and then a darker paint and varnish.
 Half timber (also Nogging) A method of construction where walls are built of timber framework with the spaces filled in by plaster or brickwork (known as nogging).
 Sometimes the timber is covered with plaster or boarding laid horizontally.
 Leadlight A window having small panes of clear, coloured or painted glass connected with strips of lead.
 Mouldings The contours given to projecting members.
+See Half timber.
+Nogging other opening into two or more lights.

-Nogging See Half timber.
-Mullion A vertical post or other upright dividing a window or other opening into two or more lights.
-Ogee A double-curved line made up of a convex and a concave part, resembling an "s" shape.
-Oriel See Bay window.
+Mullion A vertical post or other upright dividing a window or concave part, resembling an "s" shape.